NimmiW/aurelia-realworld-example-app/README.md

 About 60 percent of the workload of the assignment was completed.

 **ToDos**
+- Host Aurelia app in an azure app service
 - Role-based Authentication
 - Excel Sheet update part
 - Unit Testing Testing